Parliament tasks 5-member c’ttee to probe 'expatriates saga' - Ghana News

 On why the Speaker of Parliament allowed the motion to pass despite the irregularity concerns raised by the Majority, Prof. Oquaye said he does not want the Parliamentary processes to be abused.

-“…We should be careful of the rights provided us so that it does not become a tool for promoting that which is frivolous, vexatious or otherwise and abuse of the process of Parliament.
-Our good nation cannot be allowed to sink into insecurity and confusion and that is why I have allowed this to come on notwithstanding the incompetence in irregularities.”
+“…We should be careful of the rights provided us so that it does not become a tool for promoting that which is frivolous, vexatious or otherwise an abuse of the process of Parliament.
+Our good nation cannot be allowed to sink into insecurity and confusion, and that is why I have allowed this to come on notwithstanding the incompetence in irregularities.”

 Members of Parliament were recalled from recess for a special sitting today, Friday, over the issue upon the request of the Minority Chief Whip, Muntaka Mubarak.